Finite local principal ideal rings

 \section{Finite local PIRs}

-Let $R$ be a finite local principal ideal ring. $R$ is necessarily Artinian, hence zero-dimensional.
-Let $\xh{\xp}=\pi R$ be the unique prime ideal, and $\xh{k}=R/\xp=\xF_{p^f}$\xb, say, the residue field, where $\xh{p}$ is a prime number. $\xh{\pi}$ is called a \textit{uniformizer} of $R$, and $\xh{f}$ is the \textit{residue degree} of $R$.\\
+Let $\xh{R}$ be a finite local principal ideal ring. $R$ is necessarily Artinian, hence zero-dimensional.
+Let $\xh{\xp}=\pi R$ be the unique prime ideal {P1@$\xh{\xp}$, the prime ideal of $R$}, and $\xh{k}=R/\xp\cong\xF_{p^f}$\xb the residue field , where $\xh{p}$ is a prime number. $\xh{\pi}$ is called a \textit{uniformizer} of $R$, and $\xh{f}\xb$, the degree of $k$ over its prime subfield, is the \textit{residue degree} of $R$.\\